jsBoot/spitfire.js/README.md

 You can customize stuff by using a config-USERNAME-OSNAME.json file (see package.json to see what you can override).

+In case you would want to upgrade the dependencies, you should do that using Airstrip.

 How to contribute
 -------------